 A common phase clock reference, as for synchronised operation;

-Partial frame alignment: the agreement shall define a default frame structure as for synchronised operation (for which UL / DL directions are defined across the whole frame) and at the same time the part of the frame where each operator is allowed to reverse the default transmission direction (flexible part).
-If no changes are applied to the default frame structure, the semi-synchronised operation is identical to the synchronous case;
+Partial frame alignment: the agreement shall define a default frame structure as for synchronised operation (for which UL / DL directions are defined across the whole frame) and at the same time the part of the frame where each operator is allowed to reverse the default transmission direction (flexible part).;

 The terms and conditions under which the ECC baseline out of block power limit can be applied to the semi-synchronised operation.

-Unsynchronised operation does not require the adoption of a common frame structure among licensees.
+Unsynchronised operation does not require the adoption of a compatible frame structure among licensees.
 Licensees can select the most appropriate frame structure.
 Licensees will need to agree on the terms and conditions under which the ECC baseline out of block power limit can be applied to the unsynchronised operation.
+Meaning that unsynchronised operation could be allowed at national level in a limited number of specific cases where sufficient isolation between interferer and victim base stations exists and where the ECC baseline out of block power limit can be applied to the unsynchronised operation.

-According to ECC Decision (11)06,in case of unsynchronised and semi-synchronised operation the ECC restricted baseline limit applies by default.
+According to ECC Decision (11)06 (October 2018), in case of unsynchronised and semi-synchronised operation the EC ,jC restricted baseline limit applies by default.
 In this case:

 The interfering BS transmitter requires custom filters and guard band;

-The victim BS receiver also requires custom filters to avoid blocking.

-Based on currently available technology, it is assumed that it will be challenging to implement operator-specific filters cost effectively in case of AAS BSs.
+Operator-specific filters would likely be necessary to meet the ECC Restricted baseline emissions limit.
+Based on currently available technology, it is assumed that it will be challenging to implement operator-specific filters cost effectively in AAS BSs.
 Therefore, this Report provides an analysis on whether and under which conditions the unsynchronised and semi-synchronised operating modes can be used when base stations implement the ECC baseline out of block power limits.
 Here follows a concise summary for the main options that have been identified noting that more details are provided in the "Toolbox Section" (Section 5).

 With respect to unsynchronised operation with the ECC baseline out of block power limit, the following options are identified:

-Unsynchronised Macro cellular networks in the same area
+Unsynchronised Macro-cellular networks in the same area

 Without operator-specific filters, it may not be possible to rely on guard bands alone to enable unsynchronised operation between operators;

 Separation distances are therefore needed but a specific recommendation or single set of trigger values cannot be provided due to the dependency from various factors.
-The studies show minimum distances required between unsynchronised Macro cellular networks could be up to 60 km in case of co-channel operation and up to 14 km operating inadjacent-channel.
+The studies show minimum distances required between unsynchronised Macro-cellular networks could be up to 60 km when co-channel operation and up to 14 km when operating in the adjacent-channel.

-Unsynchronised Micro BS networks and Macro cellular networks in the same area
+Unsynchronised Micro BS networks and Macro-cellular networks in the same area

-The studies show that, in general, adjacent-channel unsynchronised operation of Macro cellular networks and Micro BS networks might not be feasible in the same area.
+The studies show that, in general, adjacent-channel unsynchronised operation of Macro-cellular networks and Micro BS networks might not be feasible in the same area.
 Separation distances have not been assessed in this Report.

-If there is no Macro cellular network, adjacent-channel unsynchronised operation between two Micro BS network might be feasible with careful planning avoiding line of sight.
+If there is no Macro-cellular network, adjacent-channel unsynchronised operation between two Micro BS networks might be feasible with careful planning avoiding line of sight between Micro BS.

-Unsynchronised Indoor BS networks and Macro cellular networks in the same area
+Unsynchronised Indoor BS networks and Macro-cellular networks in the same area

 Under specific assumptions in the adjacent channel case, unsynchronised operation should be possible with careful installation of the indoor BSs.

-It is noted that the synchronised operation of Macro BS and Indoor BS may lead to technical implementation challenges relatively to the distribution of the common clock signal to all BS involved;
+Synchronised operation of indoor BS may be difficult in practice because of the challenges involved in distributing the common clock signal to indoor BS;

 In case of co-channel operation of Macro BSs and indoor BSs, the lack of out of block filtering on the Macro BS and on the indoor BS transmitters' sides will need to be considered.